iljaiwas/RiakBrowser/ReadMe.md

+#About Riak Browser

+This is a basic OS X utility for interacting with the [Riak](http://basho.com/riak/) database.

+##What Riak Browser lets you do:

+* Store objects in a Riak database
+* Retrieve objects stored in a Riak database
+* Add and view secondary indexes
+* Find stored object using secondary indexes

+## What do I need to run it

+* Xcode (I used 4.6.1, but older versions should be fine, too)
+* Mac OS X 10.7 and up (the project's base SDK is set to 10.8, mainly because I couldn't get the current AFNetworking source to compile with the 10.7 SDK)
+* a working [CocoaPods](http://docs.cocoapods.org/guides/installing_cocoapods.html) installation (perform a 'pod install' after checkout)

+## What's still missing

+* Support for Riak's full text search
+* Syntax coloring for content text view (JSON and XML)

+# Working with Riak

 ## Installing Riak on OS X

 You can install the latest version of Riak (right now 1.3) through with Homebrew.